 The reason that we are immersed in water during our baptism is to act as a symbol of Christ’s death, burial and resurrection.
 Going down into the water represents the death of our old life and rising from the waters represents the new life we receive in Christ.

 “Going under the water was a burial of your old life; coming up out of it was a resurrection, God raising you from the dead as he did Christ.
 When you were stuck in your old sin-dead life, you were incapable of responding to God.
 God brought you alive—right along with Christ!
 Think of it!
-All sins forgiven, the slate wiped clean, that old arrest warrant canceled and nailed to Christ’s cross.”
+All sins forgiven, the slate wiped clean, that old arrest warrant cancelled and nailed to Christ’s cross.”
 Colossians 2:12-14 MSG

 Baptism becomes a key date in your life, just like marriage, which you can celebrate as the day you recognised the new life Jesus has given you before family and friends.
 Baptism is not something we do in order to believe.
 It is what we do to show that we have already accepted Jesus Christ as Lord of our lives.